opensciencegrid/user-school-2019/docs/logistics/index.md

 ### School Hours

-The School is Monday through Friday, 9:00 a.m. to about 5:00 p.m.; the lecture hall doors open at about 8:00 a.m. for breakfast, and there will be optional work sessions on Monday, Tuesday, and Thursday evenings.
+The School is Monday through Friday, 9:00 a.m. to about 5:00 p.m.; the lecture hall doors open at about 8:00 a.m. for breakfast, and there will be optional work sessions on Monday, Tuesday, Wednesday, and Thursday evenings.
 A detailed schedule will be available before the School begins.

 ## Contact Information